ablaamim/Minishell/README.md

 #### Arguments handling / Prompt implementation :

-> Entry point of our program is the main, we will handle errors starting from there.
+> Entry point of our program is the main function, we will handle errors starting from there.

 #### main() function :